frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 God said to him, "Fool!
 This very night the demand will be made for your soul, and this hoard of yours, whose will it be then?
 So it is when someone stores up treasure for himself, instead of becoming rich in the sight of God" (Luke 12:20-21).

-It\'s a very good question to ask ourselves each day.
+It's a very good question to ask ourselves each day.
 Am I rich in the sight of God?
 Is God happy with what I am doing with all the material things that I have, all those gifts that He has given to me?

 I realize that everything is a gift: the chairs I sit down on, the pictures that may decorate my walls, and the bed I lay down in at night.